If you are experiencing COVID-19 symptoms or think you may have been exposed, fill out the self-reporting form to qualify for a free test.

 - We will continue with the flexible course delivery methods developed for fall 2020 with an emphasis on increased face-to-face instruction where feasible.
 This includes classes that are in-person, online, virtual and hybrid.

-- The spring 2021 course schedule will be posted online Oct.
-19, and registration for spring semester will begin Nov.
+- The spring 2021 course schedule was posted online Oct.
+19, and registration for spring semester began Nov.
 9. More info is available on our student page.

 - Contingency plans are in place for how we will deliver courses in any recovery stage, including if the state moves back to a heightened risk level or a specific situation arises on campus.